-Rig Exploit Kit - Responsible For At Least One-Third Of Malware In 2016
+Rig Exploit Kit - Responsible For At Least One-Third of Malware In 2016

 There is no such thing as a perfect web application.
 Some software vulnerabilities have been there since the very first application was created.
 The majority of today's exploitation can lead to the automatic execution of arbitrary codes without the users' permission.
 In this post, we show the Rig Exploit Kit's attack flow.
 Quttera's malware researchers uncovered and removed this malware for one of our ThreatSign customer websites.